kevinolega/callcentertrainingtips/_posts/2018-03-28-English-Tips.md

 ## Sossy Mode Gives You Powerful, Smooth, Confident English

-> You won’t get to use the blessings that you have if you hate them. -kevin olega
+> You won’t get to use the blessings that you have if you hate them. -Kevin Olega

 We Filipinos have a pretty unique attitude when it comes to the English language.